Nandi-Ndaitwah hosts diplomats, honours Namibia’s 36th independence

 2026-03-21

-Diplomatic Corps.
-(Photo by: Uakutura Kambaekua) NAMPA WINDHOEK, 21 March 2026 - President Netumbo Nandi-Ndaitwah at state house during a lunch hosted for Members of the Diplomatic Corps.
+WINDHOEK, 21 March 2026 - President Netumbo Nandi-Ndaitwah pictured at State House during a lunch hosted for members of the Diplomatic Corps.
+(Photo by: Uakutura Kambaekua) NAMPA WINDHOEK, 21 March 2026 - President Netumbo Nandi-Ndaitwah pictured at State House during a lunch hosted for members of the Diplomatic Corps.
 (Photo by: Uakutura Kambaekua) NAMPA

 WINDHOEK, 21 MAR (NAMPA) - President Netumbo Nandi-Ndaitwah has paid tribute to Namibia’s liberation history and called for renewed international cooperation as the country marked its 36th Independence anniversary.